robin277t/CV/README.md

 - I believe life should be kept interesting, and pushing yourself outside of your comfort zone is a great way to do that, doing a variety of things.

-- Companies ARE the people that work for them.
+- Companies are really nothing more than the people that work for them.
 So treat them well, understand them and how they work.
 Maintain a good culture, offer interesting work, and the chance to grow.

 - I love (indeed, thrive on) being thrown in at the deep end.